Analysis | What you need to know from Wednesday’s White House coronavirus briefing

 “The shelves are not bare,” he said, speaking of grocery store shelves, “like the shelves that I inherited when we took over the stockpile, the medical stockpile, where the shelves were bare, the cupboard was bare.”

 He does the same thing with testing kits, falsely saying he “inherited” a false test.
-His own Centers for Disease Control made the faulty coronavirus test.
+His own Centers for Disease Control and Prevention made the faulty coronavirus test.

-And the federal stockpile, created in the 1990s for emergencies like a terrorism attack, has been ill funded and not well attended to throughout several administrations.
+And the federal stockpile, created in the 1990s for emergencies like a terrorist attack, has been ill funded and not well attended to throughout several administrations.
 But that includes his.
-And as alarm bells went off in the intelligence community and among some in his own administration about coronavirus, Trump did not seek to build up the stockpile.
-More than 2,000 ventilators are broken because the government let their contract for maintenance lapse, the New York Times reporters.
+And as alarm bells went off in the intelligence community and among some in his own administration about the novel coronavirus, Trump did not seek to build up the stockpile.
+More than 2,000 ventilators are broken because the government let their contract for maintenance lapse, the New York Times reports.

-On April 8, the Associated Press reported the stockpile delivered to hospitals its last remaining masks and protective equipment.
+On April 8, the Associated Press reported that the stockpile delivered to hospitals its last remaining masks and protective equipment.

 6. The Trump administration insists there is enough food for Americans